php-fig/fig-standards/proposed/http-message.md

 ##### Host header

-In requests, the Host header typically mirrors the host segment of the URI, as well as the host used when establishing the TCP connection.
-However, the HTTP specification allows the Host header to differ from each of the two.
+In requests, the `Host` header typically mirrors the host segment of the URI, as well as the host used when establishing the TCP connection.
+However, the HTTP specification allows the `Host` header to differ from each of the two.

-The `RequestInterface` overrides the `MessageInterface::getHeader()`, `MessageInterface::getHeaders()`, and `MessageInterface::getHeaderLine()`
-methods to indicate that if no Host header is present, but a host segment is present in the composed `UriInterface`, the value from the URI should be used.
-If a Host header is explicitly provided to the request instance, that value will be preferred.
+During construction, implementations MUST attempt to set the `Host` header from a provided URI if no `Host` header is provided as well.

-`RequestInterface::withUri()` also interacts with the Host header.
-By default, this method replaces the returned request's Host header with a Host header matching the host component of the passed `UriInterface`.
+`RequestInterface::withUri()` will, by default, replace the returned request's `Host` header with a `Host` header matching the host component of the passed `UriInterface`.

-You can opt-in to preserving the original state of the Host header by passing `true` for the second (`$preserveHost`) argument.
-When this argument is set to `true`, the returned request will not update the Host header of the returned message -- unless the message contains no Host header.
+You can opt-in to preserving the original state of the `Host` header by passing `true` for the second (`$preserveHost`) argument.
+When this argument is set to `true`, the returned request will not update the `Host` header of the returned message -- unless the message contains no `Host` header.

 This table illustrates what `getHeaderLine('Host')` will return for a request returned by `withUri()` with the `$preserveHost` argument set to `true` for